Executive Summary

 | Opt-Out Mechanism | Effectively impossible to avoid the charge while remaining in jurisdiction | Customer can decline the service and avoid the charge |

-The two-step test is consequential because it front-loads the most difficult question.
-Pre-West Chester, many practitioners assumed that a stormwater charge satisfying a reasonable proportionality standard would qualify as a fee.
-The Court has now made clear that proportionality is irrelevant where the municipality is acting in its public capacity.
-A charge that is precisely calibrated to impervious surface, beautifully calibrated, mathematically defensible, can still be a tax if it funds a program that exists to discharge a non-delegable public duty.
-The center of gravity in fee/tax analysis has shifted from rate methodology to program design.
+The two-step test is significant because it addresses the most challenging issue first.
+Before West Chester, many practitioners believed that a stormwater meeting a reasonable proportionality standard would qualify as a fee.
+The Court has clarified that proportionality does not matter when a municipality acts in its public capacity.
+Even a charge that is precisely and mathematically calibrated to impervious surface may still be a tax if it funds a program fulfilling a non-delegable public duty.
+The focus on fee versus tax analysis has shifted from rate methodology to program design.

 The Court's Application: Why the Stormwater Charge Is a Tax